 - Aftercare and sober living programs

 A healthy, cocaine-free life can be achieved with the proper treatment.
-If you or a loved one live with cocaine addiction, The Recovery Village Palm Beach can help.
-Contact The Recovery Village Palm Beach today to learn about treatment options and begin the first steps toward addiction recovery.
+If you or a loved one live with cocaine addiction, The Recovery Village Palm Beach at Baptist Health can help.
+Contact The Recovery Village Palm Beach at Baptist Health today to learn about treatment options and begin the first steps toward addiction recovery.

 Molteni, Marco; et al. “Snorting the clivus away: an extreme case of cocaine-induced midline destructive lesion.”
 BMJ Case Reports, October 20, 2016.
 Accessed October 9, 2019.